 I hope one thing is clear: people talk about your brand all over the internet, all the time.
 Trying to monitor all these conversations on your own is a losing battle.
 You need help.

-How to monitor your brand’s reputation
+How to monitor your brand’s online reputation

 Luckily, there are tools that do this for you.
 Since you can’t possibly hope to scan every social media platform, forum, blog, and review site manually, you need an app.